Pawcharz/Cybersecurity-Exam-Notes-GUT2025/Notes.md

   - Incident response: Procedures for handling security events
   - Disaster recovery: Plans for system restoration

-## Open Questions and examples

-### Provide an example of a security control to reduce the risk of copying accounting data by unauthorised users.
-- Access control lists (ACLs) that restrict copying permissions for accounting data to authorized personnel only

-### Are there many (more than 10) information security risk assessment methods?
-- Yes, there are many methods including:
-  - Standard frameworks (OCTAVE, NIST, ISO 27005, FAIR, CRAMM, MEHARI, EBIOS, CORAS, TARA, ISAMM)
-  - Industry-specific methods
-  - Proprietary methodologies

 ## 10. Usability in Cybersecurity

 ### 10.1 Definition and Principles